The Three Fundamental Pillars of a True Friendship

 Trust: Opening up and building connection

 It takes time to build trust and mere seconds to destroy it.
-There’s no assurance that there won’t be disappointment when we open up to someone, and that can be a scary step!
+There’s no assurance that there won’t be a disappointment when we open up to someone, and that can be a scary step!
 This couldn't be more true in an online environment like a community.

 Support: Being there in the hard times

-Philosopher Aristotle reminds us of the importance of cultivating true friendships: “in poverty as well as in other misfortunes, people suppose that friends are their only refuge”.
+Philosopher Aristotle reminds us of the importance of cultivating true friendships: “in poverty as well as in other misfortunes, people suppose that friends are their only refuge,” he said.

-Frankly, being let down by a friend sucks.
-It hurts.
-Especially when you’re in a tough spot and in need of someone to talk to, or a shoulder to cry on.
-It’s important to remember that behaviour is how people feel about themselves - not you.
+Frankly, being let down by a friend hurts.
+Especially when you’re in a tough spot and in need of someone to confide in or ask advice from.
+It’s important to remember that behavior is how people feel about themselves - not you.